 History of the gardens

 Mr. Frederick Charles Butchart was responsible for the original landscaping of the gardens which he named 'The Haven Gardens'.
 Mr. Butchart was a Canadian who lost both his legs at Vimy Ridge during the First World War.
 He enlisted the help of local school children to make paths and care for the plants.
+The picture below is a copy of an original postcard from the Haven Gardens, as Mr. Butchart was the first person to open the garden to the public.

 Photo taken in 1960s